thosgood/this-weeks-finds/markdown/101-151/week107.md

 it will take a while of sorting through them to show a bunch are equivalent and get the whole machinery running smoothly.
 In the above paper I mainly talk about the definition that James Dolan and I came up with.
-Here are some other new papers on this sort of thing\...
+Here are some other new papers on this sort of thing...
 I'll just list them with abstracts.

 6) Claudio Hermida, Michael Makkai and John Power, On weak higher